Love your Heart

 - Wait at least 30 minutes after eating

-- If you are taking a medication for blood pressure, measure before you take it
+- If you are taking a medication to regulate blood pressure, measure before you take it

 - Empty your bladder beforehand